Boys in ballet: Fighting the parody

 Written by Matthew Lawrence

-The Billy Elliott movie gives a sorry snap-shot of a stereotypical dad’s concerns: “Lads do football…or boxing…or wrestling.
+The Billy Elliott movie gives a sorry snap-shot of an at-that-time stereotypical dad’s concerns.
+In the words of that father: “Lads do football…or boxing…or wrestling.
 Not friggin’ ballet.”
-Dad Elliot’s justification forces Billy to broach the unspoken misconception: “Just because I like ballet doesn’t mean I’m a poof, you know.”
-Billy’s raised the undercurrent, the politically incorrect, yet light as day truth; society has attached men who do ballet with homosexuality.
+The movie raised the undercurrent, the politically incorrect, yet light as day truth; society has attached men who do ballet as not 'real' men.

 I think we all know why ballet for boys is not more popular.
 It is typically unspoken, yet clear as Billy’s pronouncement; it is about not fitting in.
-It is unfortunate that the world is not more like ballet companies, which in terms of sexual acceptance, are utopia work-place environments.
+It is unfortunate that the world is not more like ballet companies which readily accept the LGBTQI community.
 If you are one way or the other, no one cares; I am proud to have gay and straight friends.
-And besides, every straight man in ballet sympathises with homophobia, as we likewise have been typecast, and at times banished.
+And besides, many straight men in ballet sympathise with prejudice, as we likewise have been typecast, and can relate.

 Ballet has not always been viewed as effeminate.
 The art-form’s iconic pioneers, such Parisian Auguste Vestris, were internationally revered for their athleticism.
 Vestris, in-particular, was viewed as a state treasure.
 Indeed, ballet, in its earliest form, was a trendy art-form for high society and predominately danced by men.

 In western society, the pigeon-holing of men in ballet had its origins in the nineteenth century, when Romantic ballet assigned the male dancer to a subsidiary role.
-And Romantic ballet, evolving to a gentlemen’s entertainment, elevated the women’s part to produce exotic, other-worldly and erotic performances.
-Thankfully, with new repertoire, the twenty-first century’s perception of the ballerina has changed (if slightly skewed by stereotypes on eating-disorders).
-However, our society’s perception of male dancers still reflects the Romantic era; of a man in a woman’s job (and clothes).
+And Romantic ballet, evolving to a gentlemen’s entertainment, elevated the women’s part to produce exotic, other-worldly performances.
+Thankfully, with new repertoire, the twenty-first century’s perception of the male dancer is continuing to evolve with productions like Matthew Bourne's Swan Lake, The Australia Ballet's new production Spartacus by Lucas Jervies and choreographers such as Wayne McGregor and Liam Scarlett heroing the masculine roles.

 Positively, and gradually,